TheLukaDragar/UNI-LJ-VRA/code/README.md

 Code in:

 The predictions of each model are an average of 10 predictions made on each of the test sets.
 Since the dataloader chooses random sequences of 5 frames from the videos.
 The predictions are averaged to reduce the variance of the predictions.
-We also logged the rmse beetwen pairs of predictions to check for consistency.
-With the ConvNext model the average rmse was 0.16.
+We also logged the RMSE beetwen pairs of predictions to check for consistency.
+With the ConvNext model the average RMSE was 0.16.

 Since the predictions are non deterministic its difficult to reproduce the exact same results.
 But the results should be similar.
 In our testing the closest final predictions we got were:

-- ConvNext mae = 0.033634803569506086,  using seed 32585
+- ConvNext MAE = 0.033634803569506086,  using seed 32585
-- Eva mae = 0.04175368133045378 using seed 7327
+- Eva MAE = 0.04175368133045378 using seed 7327

 Final difference (combined above predictions)